david-cattermole/timetracker/README.md

 # These are the environment variables that will be recorded.
 Use
 # variables that are set in your applications that can identify
 # important information.
 For example in VFX or Animation projects, you
-# may want to record the project name, sequence and shot.
-You can give
+# may want to record the project name, sequence, shot and current
-# up to *five* environment variable names.
+# working directory.
+You can give up to *five* environment variable
+# names.
 names = ["PROJECT", "SEQUENCE", "SHOT", "PWD"]

 [print]